Kurds in Iran: Geography

-Iranian Kurdistan or Eastern Kurdistan (Rojhilatê Kurdistanê), refers to the parts of western Iran inhabited by Kurds which borders Iraq and Turkey.
+Iranian Kurdistan or Eastern Kurdistan (Rojhilatê Kurdistanê), is the parts of western Iran inhabited by Kurds which borders Iraq and Turkey.
 It includes the Kurdistan province, Kermanshah province, West Azerbaijan province, Ilam province, and Lorestan province.

 Shia Feyli Kurds inhabit Kermanshah province, except for those parts where people are Jaff, and Ilam province; as well as some parts of Kurdistan and Hamadan provinces.
 The Kurds of Khorasan, in the North Khorasan province of northeastern Iran, are Shi'ite Muslims.
 The Lak tribe populate parts of Ilam province and Lorestan province, while Chegini Kurds reside in central Lorestan.

 Religion

 The two major religions among Kurds in Iran are Islam and Yarsanism, while fewer Kurds adhere to Baháʼí Faith and Judaism.
 There is disagreement on which is the largest denomination among Kurds; experts such as Richard N. Frye and Martin van Bruinessen argue that Sunni Islam (the Shafi'i branch) is the majority religion, while researcher Anu Leinonen believes it is the Twelver branch of Shia Islam.

 Pockets of Sunni Kurds belong to the Qadiriyya tariqa (around Marivan and Sanandaj).
 These orders have experienced repression from the state, including the destruction of their places of worship.
 Yarsanis are also targeted by the central government.